Ladeologun/got_booksInventory/README.md

 # got_booksInventory
 A book inventory application using ANAPIOFICEANDFIRE API, in ReactJS (Typescript).
+This application displays all the books available in the API and implements search functions where a user can search a book by any of authors,publishers,name,enddate,ISBN.

+# Requirements
+For development, you will only need Node.js and a node global package, npm, installed in your environement.

 # Getting Started
 To run this application locally: